 The Johns Hopkins NIMH Center comprises an interdisciplinary research team who has pooled their talents to study the nature of HIV-associated neurocognitive disorders (HAND).
 Their aim is to translate discoveries of the pathophysiological mechanisms into novel therapeutics for HAND.

-Summary: Cross-sectional studies show that around half of individuals infected with HIV-1 have some degree of cognitive impairment despite the use of antiretroviral drugs.
+Overview: Cross-sectional studies show that around half of individuals infected with HIV-1 have some degree of cognitive impairment despite the use of antiretroviral drugs.
 However, prevalence estimates vary depending on the population and methods used to assess cognitive impairment.
-Whether asymptomatic patients would beneﬁt from routine screening for cognitive diffculties is unclear and the appropriate screening method and subsequent management is the subject of debate.
-In some patients, HIV-1 RNA can be found at higher concentrations in CSF than in blood, which potentially results from the poor distribution of antiretroviral drugs into the CNS.
-However, the clinical relevance of so-called CSF viral escape is not well understood.
+Whether asymptomatic patients would beneﬁt from routine screening for cognitive difficulties is unclear and the appropriate screening method and subsequent management is the subject of debate.
 The extent to which antiretroviral drug distribution and toxicity in the CNS affect clinical decision making is also debated.

 Clinical and ethical judgment: A profound dilemma

 Highlight: The second part of this podcast includes an interview by NIMH Center Director, Justin McArthur, MBBS, MPH, FAAN, discussing salient and clinically relevant features of HIV and its neurologic complications.

 JHU NIMH Center and Collaborator Events

 - Johns Hopkins Faculty and Guest Lecturers present their work at these regularly scheduled conferences:

 - Neuroimmunology Seminar Series: Tuesdays (varies), 1:30 p.m., Meyer 1-191 (Resumes September 2015)